 A terminal degree is a means to an end; it will prepare you for entrance into a specific type or group of jobs.
 A terminal degree implies there is no need for any further education, thus the word "terminal."
-Degrees from professional master's programs are usually marked by specific initials that denote their area of specialty, such as a degree in Master of Business Administration (M.B.A) or Master of Library Science (M.L.S.).
+Degrees from professional master's programs are usually marked by specific initials that denote their area of specialty, such as a Master of Business Administration (M.B.A) or Master of Library Science (M.L.S.) degree.

 Popular professional master's degree searches include Master of Business Administration (M.B.A.), Master of Education (M.Ed.), and Master of Engineering (M.Eng.).